 - A rendering method (representation style), which determines what shape to draw the atoms, bonds, and other components of the molecule.
-This chapter describes the different rendering methods available in VMD. - A coloring method, which determines how to color each of the atoms and bonds included in the view.
+Section § 5.2 describes the rendering methods available in VMD. - A coloring method, which determines how to color each of the atoms and bonds included in the view.
 The Graphics form contains controls to set the coloring method at the right of the form.
-Chapter § 6 describes the different coloring methods. - An atom selection, which determines which of the atoms in the molecule will be included in the view.
+Section § 5.2 describes VMD's coloring methods. - An atom selection, which determines which of the atoms in the molecule will be included in the view.
 This selection is entered in the text input field at the bottom of the Graphics form.
-Chapter § 7 describes the syntax used to select atoms.
+Section $\S$ 5.3 describes the syntax used to select atoms.